rubyonracetracks/tutorial-rails-rubymn2/06-03-opening_index.md

 ```
   resources :openings, only: [:show, :index]
 ```
 * Enter the command "sh testc.sh".
-The test fails because the index action is not defined in the opening controller.
+The 4 controller tests fail because the index action is not defined in the opening controller.

 #### Controller
 * Edit the file app/controllers/openings_controller.rb.
 Replace the line containing "before_action :may_view_project" with the following: